Tishyaketu/Intuit_BuildChallenge/README.md

 # 🛠️ Intuit Build Challenge: Combined Solutions

 This document combines the technical READMEs for the two required assignments in the Intuit Build Challenge, demonstrating proficiency in **Concurrent Programming (Assignment 1)** and **Functional Programming/Data Analysis (Assignment 2)**.
+The console outputs screenshots are included in the results folder.

 ---